-The evidence is stark: on average, Saskatchewan farmers can expect to lose 8% of their total net income in 2020 to the carbon tax.
-For a household managing a 5,000-acre grain farm in Saskatchewan, this will take the form of a $8,000-10,000 bill.
+In February 2020, APAS released updated estimates on the financial impacts of the carbon tax to Saskatchewan producers.
+At that time, we found that on average, Saskatchewan farmers could expect to lose 8% of their total 2020 net income to the carbon tax.
+For a household managing a 5,000-acre grain farm in Saskatchewan, we estimated would take the form of a $8,000-10,000 bill.

 Backgrounders - "Preliminary Costs of the Federal Carbon Backstop on Saskatchewan Agriculture" and "Estimated Impact of the Federal Carbon Backstop on Farm Net Income"